By / Emily Adams

 Go Heavy on the Bottom and Light on Top

-Heavy items always go on the bottom and light ones on top or else the former may squish the lighter or smaller stuff beneath.
-This also ensures that heavy items don’t topple over during transit or while loading or unloading, injuring someone or damaging other items in the process.
-While placing heavy items on the bottom though, it’s important to ensure that you distribute the weight evenly throughout the unit floor or else the side with more weight may cave in and cause a dent.
+Heavy items always go on the bottom and lighter ones on top or else the former may squish the lighter or smaller stuff beneath.
+This also ensures that heavy items don’t topple over during transit or while loading or unloading, injuring someone, or damaging other items in the process.
+While placing heavy items on the bottom though, it’s important to ensure that you distribute the weight evenly throughout the unit floor, or else the side with more weight may cave in and cause a dent.

 Strap Tight After Each Row and at the Front

 Portable storage units typically have hooks or anchor points for installing straps to secure items firmly in place.
 After stacking a row, secure it with loading straps or rope so the objects don’t shift and get scratches or damaged during transportation.